vvaezian/vvaezian.github.io/Programming Languages/SQL.md

 ON tbl ( col1 )
 INCLUDE ( col2 )
 ```
+This results in shallower B-tree, smaller index size, and most importantly can make the index an *index-only scan*.
 Note that the order of the leaf node entries does not take the include columns into account.
 The index is solely ordered by its key columns.